Shanghai is one of the most prosperous cities in the world. Anything you can imagine is available for purchase here.

 Shanghai is close to Suzhou, home to the finest silk producers in the world, so it is possible to find fine silk products at good prices.
 You can have a unique shopping experience and a taste of old Shanghai if you want to buy a qipao.
 See Where to Buy a Qipao or Have One Tailor Made in Shanghai.

 Many locals shop at the Shanghai Silk Building due to its excellent silk quality.

 - Address: Huaihai Road (226 Huaihai Zhong Lu, near Huating Road) and Nanjing Road (588 East Nanjing Road)

 Jiangnan Silk Museum 江南丝绸馆

-See how silk is produced from the cocoons of silkworms and turned into the beautiful fabric we all know and love.
-Silk-filled duvets have excellent value, and the showroom offers everything from small souvenirs to larger items.
+The showroom offers everything from small souvenirs to larger items.
+The silk duvets are of excellent value.
 The beauty of real silk is that it's so light and packs easily!

 - Address: 289 Aomen Road, Putuo District (普陀区澳门路289号)

 Shanghai Silk Mansion Company Ltd. 上海真丝商厦